strikeout/mylar/README.md

 Check that messages are encrypted in the mongo database.
 EncChat$ /path/to/mylar/meteor mongo
+> db.messages.findOne()

 You should see a field "message_enc" that contains the encryption of the message.
 There should be no field "message", which before contained the unencrypted data.
+You can also see "roomprinc", which is the principal for the room that the message is encrypted for.

 ## Cleanup